fffrontoffice/rules/team/team-management.md

 * Termination penalties will round up to the nearest dollar.
 So a $7 salary will have a $4 termination penalty and a $1 salary will have a $1 termination penalty.
 * There is no termination penalty for contracts with a zero dollar amount.
-* After **Week 8** (halfway through the season), the termination penalty is cut in half for the current year.
-A player with a $100 salary would have a $50 termination penalty before/during week 8 and $25 termination penalty afterwards.
 * Contracts can be terminated at any point in the year except a two day freeze period leading up to the rookie draft and free agent auction.

 **Example:**